nishkalla03/Business-Intelligence-Retail-Dataset-Dashboard/README.md

 This project focuses on analyzing a retail dataset to generate meaningful business insights through data preprocessing, cleaning, and visualization.

+## My Contribution

+This was a **group project** focused on developing a Business Intelligence Retail Dashboard.

+I contributed to the project by supporting the data analysis and dashboard development process, including:

+- Assisting with data preprocessing and cleaning
+- Supporting exploratory data analysis (EDA)
+- Contributing to dashboard design and visualization development
+- Helping transform raw retail data into meaningful business insights

+Through this project, I gained hands-on experience in applying business intelligence techniques to analyze retail performance and support data-driven decision-making.

 ⚙️ Tools & Technologies :
 Excel, Python, Power BI